Edward M. Salomon

-Early life and career
+Life

 Salomon, who was Jewish, was born in Chicago, on October 5, 1888.
 He began his career under George Brandes as a stock boy in the Boston store, advanced to become the merchandise manager of the Omaha store, then became the basement manager of New Brys in Memphis.
 He was promoted a month later to president and general manager of The New Bry's Department store in Memphis Tennessee.